bootlin/snagboot/docs/fw_binaries.md

 [example](../src/snagrecover/templates/var-som-mx6.yaml)

 **SPL:** IVT header + U-BOOT SPL to be loaded in OCRAM.
 You can generate this by compiling the SPL target in U-Boot.
+SPL should support SDP.
+You should not modify the default USB gadget VID/PID values, as they are used by snagrecover to match protocols.

 configuration:
  * path